-The proposed approach is applied to the service robot of the TAMS Institute at the University of Hamburg.
+For this paper the Roblet®-Framework is applied to the service robot of the TAMS Institute at the University of Hamburg.
 The TAMS-Service-Robot (TASER) is built from standard components.
 It is a mobile robot with two manipulators and a multi-modal man-machine interface.
-Figure 1 shows TASER.
-The robot operates during normal workdays in an office environment.
-It is used as an experimental platform to point out the usability of the proposed approach.
+Figure 1 shows TASER and presents its main components.
+The robot operates during normal workdays in the office environment of the TAMS Institute.
+It is used as an experimental platform to point out the usability of the Roblet®-Technology.